jorgEVOplasmids/CRISPRi_pOXA48/README.md

 #### Final plot of CRISPRi scores

 To represent the complete information including all the strains after processing the data, we decided to represent the gene scores in a heatmap for each experimental condition (**Figure 2A**).
-These were plotted using R (see SCRIPT).
+These were plotted using R (see [heatmap_CRISPRi.R](https://github.com/jorgEVOplasmids/CRISPRi_pOXA48/blob/main/scripts/heatmap_CRISPRi.R)).

 ## Permutation test